therealgambit/motd/README.md

 - `rw-motd` — manually display the current MOTD.

-- `rw-motd-set` — open a menu to enable/disable MOTD info blocks adn logo
+- `rw-motd-set` — open a menu to enable/disable MOTD info blocks and logo

-The MOTD includes sections for system information, Docker containers and now shows UFW status with a list of active rules when available.
-UFW rules are grouped by source and action, combining ports of identical rules into a single line for a more compact view.